ligato/docs/docs/tools/vpp-agent-ctl.md

 All those commands can be shown either calling binary without parameter, or with invalid parameter.

 _PUT:_ allows to store data in the ETCD.
 Put requires two parameters, key and value.
 The value is represented by .json file.
-Example json files are stored inside vpp-agent-ctl ([link to directory](json))
+Example json files are currently stored inside vpp-agent-ctl ([link to directory][json-dir])

 ```
 vpp-agent-ctl -put <key> <data>